City College - Fort Lauderdale Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At City College - Fort Lauderdale, approximately 100% of students took out student loans averaging $8,851 a year.
 That adds up to $35,404 over four years for those students.

 The student loan default rate at City College - Fort Lauderdale is 4.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do City College - Fort Lauderdale Graduates Make?students who graduate from City College - Fort Lauderdale with a bachelor's degree go on to jobs where they make an average salary of $28,400 in their early years.
 Unfortunately, this is 29% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of City College - Fort Lauderdale